NPDeehan/Multi-Instance-User-Example/README.md

 ![Token Flow Vote](./src/main/resources/image/TokenFlowVote.gif)

+## To Run the Project
+This is a Spring Boot project with an embedded Camunda engine.
+To run it simply import it into your Java IDE and build it with maven to get the dependencies and run the ``Application.java`` class from within your IDE.

+## How does it work

 When the process starts it will create a user task for each vote needed.
 After each user task is completed a listener will add the vote to the running tally.